If you’re in need of financial assistance to study at a tertiary institution in South Africa, you might want to consider applying for Nsfas.

 - After receiving your password you will receive your allowance within 48 working hours.

-- You will later receive an SMS from NSFAS once the allowance is available in your account.
+- You will later receive an SMS from the National Student Financial Aid Scheme once the allowance is available in your account.

-- After your received SMS confirming your allowance, dial *134*176# and enter your
+- After you received an SMS confirming your allowance, dial *134*176# and enter your

 - You will see a cash balance on top.
 This is your wallet.
 You will now need to create a cash voucher.